[?] Start Receiving This Blog Today By Simply Subscribing

 Every year during the holiday season, millions make the trek out to the forests to find the perfect family christmas tree.

 Just saying this, always reminds me of the classic movie "Christmas Vacation" and what poor Clarke Griswold (played so well by Chevy Chase) goes through to get it.
-That movie always makes me laugh, and I have to watch it every Christmas.

-People have been making this traditional journey year after year.
 The truth is, these trees took years to grow, but for a few weeks of our pleasure, the tree is used and then discarded.

 discarded christmas tree